Wish you were here, in court: Postcards to notify of jury duty

 When arriving at the courthouse, potential jurors will now be able to check in by scanning their postcards at 15 new kiosks, according to the release.

-In January, the Nevada Legislature raised the pay of serving jurors, who are now entitled to $65 per day.
-According to the court, serving jurors used to be paid $40 per day.
+In January, the Nevada Legislature raised the pay of serving jurors, who are now entitled to $65 a day.
+According to the court, serving jurors used to be paid $40 a day.

 Contact Peter Breen at pbreen@reviewjournal.com.
 Follow @breenreports on X.